mematron/Arminta/README.md

 Four signals are monitored cross-session, all persisted in the state pickle so trends accumulate across restarts:

 - **Sustained thermal stress**: Rolling average of `temp_c` across sessions.
-Transient spikes don't trigger; a climbing long-term trend does.
+Transient spikes do not trigger; a climbing long-term trend does.
-- **PSI I/O pressure**: Average `psi_io_some` — percentage of time tasks were stalled on disk I/O. Rising values indicate a storage layer under increasing strain.
+- **PSI I/O pressure**: Average `psi_io_some`, the percentage of time tasks were stalled on disk I/O. Rising values indicate a storage layer under increasing strain.
 - **Save failures**: Count of entries in `arminta_crash.log`.
 Each represents a failed pickle write, a symptom of storage degradation.
 - **Error step rate**: Fraction of steps that logged errors in the most recent evaluation window.

 The confidence score is a probability-union of individual signal scores.
-The advisor is intentionally conservative: it doesn't warrant migration from a single bad reading.
+The advisor is intentionally conservative.
+It does not warrant migration from a single bad reading.
 It warrants it from a pattern.

 ---